Wednesday 8 October, 2025

 —

-Le Feuilletage is an event format presented by the Henri Cartier-Bresson Foundation dedicated to the photography book.
+Inaugurated in June 2023, Le Feuilletage is an event format proposed by the Fondation Henri Cartier-Bresson, dedicated to photography books.

-Le Feuilletage invites a photographer to revisit the genesis of one of their books — from the selection of images to the layout and sequencing.
+Le Feuilletage invites a photographer to reflect on the genesis of one of his or her books, from the selection of images to the layout and sequencing.

 Born in 1969 in Karlstad (Sweden), JH Engström has been developing for over three decades a major body of work…